Traveling for Cheap: Travel Credit Cards

 Chase Sapphire Preferred

 The Chase Sapphire Preferred allows you to earn double points on all travel-related expenses, and can be used towards both flights and hotels.
 It is a great all-rounder in the world of travel points.

 One of the most important things to look for is the sign-up bonus.
 This will usually sound like something to the effect of “Spend $4,000 in the first three months and get 60,000 Points!”
 Different cards will have different sign-on bonuses, and I’ve seen them as low as 20,000 points and as high as 70,000 points.
 You definitely want something that’s worth your while, so go as high as you can, while still keeping an eye on things like APR and annual fees.

-The fact of the matter is that just earning points by purchases can take a while, and a lot of spending credit.
+The fact of the matter is that earning points by purchases alone can take a while.
 However, if you’re using it for daily purchases that you would be paying in cash anyway, it shouldn’t be difficult to get the sign-on bonus, and that will help you immensely.
-With my American Express card I was able to get two almost completely free round-trip tickets from Austin to Mexico City off of the sign-up bonus alone.
+With my American Express card, I was able to get two almost completely free round-trip tickets from Austin to Mexico City off of the sign-up bonus alone.
 Those flights were actually on AeroMexico, but since AeroMexico is a sister airline of Delta, the points worked perfectly fine.

 However, with the Amex, there were still some taxes that had to be paid, although the lion’s share was covered.
 I do prefer the Chase Sapphire, because those points really do cover everything.
 I’ve gotten domestic and international flights completely paid for using that card.

 Another advantage of the Chase Sapphire is that it is a Visa card, and so is accepted in far more countries than the Amex.
 Yet another reason I recommend going for that one.
 You do have to have fairly good credit, but it’s not unattainable; mine certainly wasn’t perfect when I got it.